 There is no evidence that sex during the first trimester causes miscarriage.
 Most miscarriages occur in the first trimester, but are caused due to chromosomal abnormalities in the foetus and not because of sex.

-Sex is completely safe during pregnancy and can be beneficial for the mother and the baby.
-In a healthy pregnancy, it is absolutely fine to have regular sex.
-However, it is best to consult a doctor about this if you have a difficult or high-risk pregnancy.
+Sex is completely safe during pregnancy and can be beneficial for the mother and the baby in the case of a healthy pregnancy.
+However, it is best to consult an expert if you have a difficult or high-risk pregnancy.
 You can have a satisfying sex life when you are pregnant if you communicate honestly with your partner about your likes and dislikes.
 Use the tips in this article to make your sex life more fulfilling during pregnancy.

 Also Read: Sex after Delivery